GoogleChromeLabs/puppy-content/content/en-US/api/textLetterSpacing.md

 ## Description

-The `textLetterSpacing` property of the `CanvasRenderingContext2D` interface returns a double which represents horizontal spacing between characters.
+The `textLetterSpacing` property of the `CanvasRenderingContext2D` interface returns a double that represents horizontal spacing between characters.
 Setting `textLetterSpacing` to postive values spreads characters further apart, while negative values brings them closer together.
 The default value is 0.